SB-649915

-SB-649,915 is a serotonin reuptake inhibitor and 5-HT_{1A} and 5-HT_{1B} receptor antagonist which is being investigated for its antidepressant effects.
+SB-649915 is a serotonin reuptake inhibitor and serotonin 5-HT_{1A} and 5-HT_{1B} receptor antagonist which is being investigated for its antidepressant effects.
 Relative to the selective serotonin reuptake inhibitors (SSRIs), SB-649,915 has a faster onset of action and may also have greater clinical efficacy as well.
 This can be attributed to blockade of 5-HT_{1A} and 5-HT_{1B} autoreceptors which inhibit serotonin release.